mszostok/version/docs/customization/pretty/format.md

 The config file can be loaded by:

-- enabling loading style from environment variable via `version.WithPrettyStyleFromEnv("ENV_NAME_FOR_FILE_PATH")`,
+- enabling loading style from environment variable via `printer.WithPrettyStyleFromEnv("ENV_NAME_FOR_FILE_PATH")`,
-- or using `version.WithPrettyStyleFile` function directly.
+- or using `printer.WithPrettyStyleFile` function directly.

 === "YAML"